-All circumstances are catalogued in a large document produced by the MOECC called the Tables of Drinking Water Threats Provincial Tables of Circumstances (the tables are online and can be found by following the link below: https://www.ontario.ca/environment-and-energy/provincial-tables-circumstances).
-The Tables of Drinking Water Threats are accessible via the source protection homepage of ontario.ca or an online "Source Water Protection Threats Tool", accessible via http://swpip.ca/

-Most of the policies in this Plan address activities when they are considered a significant drinking water threat (these policies are required under the Clean Water Act).
+All circumstances are catalogued in a large document produced by the MOECC called the Tables of Drinking Water Threats.
+The Tables of Drinking Water Threats are accessible via the source protection homepage of ontario.ca or an online "Source Water Protection Threats Tool", accessible via http://swpip.ca/ Most of the policies in this Plan address activities when they are considered a significant drinking water threat (these policies are required under the Clean Water Act).
 Some policies also address moderate and low threats (these policies are allowed at the discretion of the Source Protection Committee).